 “In a highly volatile healthcare industry, risk and instability of healthcare finance will no longer fall on taxpayers, and the community can feel confident about the future availability of high quality healthcare through the significant financial investment CentraCare and Carris Health will make in our community,” explained Keith Muetzel, Redwood Falls City Administrator.
 “The Redwood Falls City Council has also considered the importance of local governance and feels confident that a high degree of local control over hospital operations still exists through this transition.”

-In the coming months definitive agreements will be outlined for approval in June with an anticipated closing date of December 31, 2018.
+In the coming months definitive agreements will be outlined for approval in June with anticipated final legal documents signed on December 31, 2018.

 Planning for the new health campus will continue in the 2nd half of the year.
 Patients can continue to receive exceptional care from their local physicians and hospital throughout this transition.